ztjona/ztjona.github.io/_pages/about.md

 You can also visit my profile on our [lab's website](https://laboratorio-ia.epn.edu.ec/en/members/m_members-active/31-msc-jonathan-zea).

-Currently, I am pursuing a PhD on AI Safety and Alignment.
+Currently, I am pursuing a PhD on AI Mechanistic Interpretability.
 My areas of interest include Deep Learning, Machine Learning, Neural Networks, Algorithms, and the intersection of AI and Philosophy.

 In a broader context, I am passionate about microcontrollers, embedded systems, robotics and technology.